hdclark/DICOMautomaton/documentation/reference_guide.md

 The core command-line interface to DICOMautomaton is the `dicomautomaton_dispatcher` program.
-It is presents an interface based on chaining of discrete operations on collections of images, DICOM images, DICOM radiotherapy files (RTSTRUCTS and RTDOSE), and various other types of files. `dicomautomaton_dispatcher` has access to all defined operations described in [Operations](#operations).
+It is presents an interface based on chaining of discrete operations on collections of images, DICOM images, DICOM radiotherapy files (RTSTRUCTs, RTPLANs, and RTDOSE), and various other types of files. `dicomautomaton_dispatcher` has access to all defined operations described in [Operations](#operations).
 It can be used to launch both interactive and non-interactive tasks.
 Data can be sourced from a database or files in a variety of formats.

 Name/label selectors in dicomautomaton_dispatcher generally support fuzzy matching via [libexplicator](https://gitlab.com/hdeanclark/Explicator) or regular expressions.
 The operations and parameters that provide these options are documented in [Operations](#operations).

-Filetype support differs in some cases.
-A custom FITS file reader and writer are supported, and DICOM files are generally supported.
-There is currently no support for RTPLANs, though DICOM image, RTSTRUCT, and RTDOSE files are well supported.
-There is limited support for writing files -- currently JPEG, PNG, and FITS images; RTDOSE files; and Boost.Serialize archive writing are supported.

 #### Usage Examples